Hanuman (2005 film): Business

-Percept entertained in to a merchandising deal with Kishore Biyani's Future Group, valued at 3.7 crore INR, with merchandise being sold exclusively, pan-India, at Big Bazaar.
+Percept entertained in to a merchandising deal with Kishore Biyani's Future Group, valued at ₹3.7 crore, with merchandise being sold exclusively, pan-India, at Big Bazaar.

+The distribution rights of the Telugu dubbed version were brought by Sharath Marar under the banner, Hyderabad Innovatives.

 Successor

 A companion film, Hanuman Returns (later retitled Return of Hanuman), was released on 28 December 2007.
 The sequel project was helmed by director Anurag Kashyap and produced by Shailendra Singh and Percept Pictures.

 A third film called, Return of Ravan, was announced by Shailendra Singh in 2013, but has yet to be completed.